dangeredwolf/webshell/README.md

 WebShell
 --------------
-WebShell is an open-source project designed to build a general-purpose, fully-featured operating system interface upon modern web technologies, for consumers, enterprise, and even developers.
+WebShell was an open-source project designed to build a general-purpose, fully-featured operating system interface upon modern web technologies, for consumers, enterprise, and even developers.

+**This project is no longer actively maintained.
+It has served for some inspiration, and indeed borrowed code for, the ModernDeck electron app, but isn't going to be updated in the future.
+Plus, Chrome removed App support outside of ChromeOS, so it is becoming increasingly less practical.
+But, it's still a cool example of what could be possible with web technologies in the future.**

 Why do I *need* an OS built upon the web?
 -----